gbmhunter/blog/content/programming/serialization-formats/serialization-for-embedded/_index.md

 protobuf supports a lot of nice types like `string` which is useful in the embedded world for serializing arbitrary length `char *`.
 It also supports `bytes` which is useful for serializing binary data.
 It also supports `repeated` which is useful for serializing arbitrary lengths of other types.

 One of it's downsides for embedded systems is the lack of small variable types.
 It provides `uint32` or `bytes` type (array of bytes), but no `uint8`, `uint16` or bitfields!
 It does do clever serialization though and will encode small `uint32` numbers in less than 4 bytes (as we saw above).
 However, we still lack the expressiveness of smaller types.
 And when using nanopb, by default `uint32`s, will all map to `uint32_t` in the generated structs, which may be a memory issue for some users.
 Luckily, nanopb provides a way of specifying smaller types in the .proto file, so that the resulting structs use smaller type (presumably an error is thrown during decoding if nanopb received an encoded number that doesn't fit in the smaller type).

+If the lack of smaller types is a show stopper for you, have a look at [bitproto](https://bitproto.readthedocs.io/en/latest/) (more on this in the [Alternatives](#alternatives) section).

 protobuf knows how to decode a sequence of received bytes into a message as long as you know: